bopopescu/ochograph/README.md

 Ochograph will try to guess the Zookeeper host(s) by reading the /etc/mesos/zk file.
 You can force a given Zookeeper host with the -z paramater, e.g. python ochograph.py -z 127.0.0.1:2181

 ## Result
+For now, the result is raw text only, but image formats like PNG will likely be supported in the near future.

 You will see something like this (very simple cluster here):

 ```